 We gratefully acknowledge the financial assistance received from the Aboriginal Healing Foundation and the site and administrative support provided by Algoma University.
-Photos are courtesy of the Nishnawbe Aski Nation (NAN).
-Chapters 1, 2, and 4 of Indian Residential Schools in Ontario by Dr. Don Auger has been reproduced with permission from NAN.
+Photos are courtesy of the Nishnawbe Aski Nation (NAN) and the Hammond Lac Seul Collection.
+Chapters 1, 2, and 6 of Indian Residential Schools in Ontario by Dr. Don Auger has been reproduced with permission from NAN.

-Edward G. Sadowski Editor Sault Ste Marie, Ontario (November 2008)
+Edward G. Sadowski Editor Sault Ste Marie, Ontario (Luly 2000)

-TREATY # 3 (1873) Territory
+TREATY No. 3 (1873)